Neurocenter Finland accelerates collaboration in neuroscience

-The government aid granted by the Ministry of Social Affairs and Health and the Ministry of Education and Culture supported the related pilot project with EUR 1.8 million.
-The funding was allocated to research and development pilot projects supporting the main project’s objectives, and universities and uni-versity hospitals jointly carried out the pilot projects.
-The pilot package combined basic research and experimental clinical research, equipment development and pharmacotherapy for the treat-ment of brain diseases.
+In 2018, the Ministry of Social Affairs and Health and the Ministry of Education and Culture supported the related pilot project with EUR 1.8 million.
+The funding was allocated to research and development pilot projects supporting the main project’s objectives.
+The pilot projects were carried out jointly by universities and university hospitals.
+The pilot projects combined basic research and experimental clinical research, equipment development and pharmacotherapy for the treatment of brain diseases.
 In 2022, the Ministry of Social Affairs and Health allocated EUR 800,000 in discretionary government grants for the purpose of preparing the establishment of Neurocenter Finland.